jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

 **Progressive processing of voting papers**

 ### 42 Processing of voting papers
-(1) As soon as practicable after any voting paper is returned in accordance with section 40, the Returning Officer must deal with it under subsection (2) of this section.
+(1) As soon as practicable after any voting paper is returned in accordance with section 40, the Returning Officer must deal with it under subsection (2).
 (2) The Returning Officer must, in a manner that preserves the secrecy of the vote,— (a) if the voting paper is in an envelope, extract the voting paper; and (b) make a mark on the Returning Officer's copy of the roll, by the elector's name, to indicate that the voting paper dispatched to that elector has been returned; and